Share this page

 - consistency/direction - potentially has values or lacks values

-The variable interpretation of narcissism inevitably hinders specific definition of 'narcissistic leadership'.
+The variable interpretation of this trait inevitably hinders specific definition of 'narcissistic leadership'.
 Aside from deciding whether the narcissism contains healthy elements or not, assumptions are required as to extent of negativity.
 Simply - how serious is the leader's narcissistic behaviour?
 Logically then we can think of narcissistic leadership as being a flexible concept or continuum.

 Positive and negative aspects merge here.